Bi-fold door bookshelf

 It sat finished in the basement for over a week while I waited for help to get it outside.

-Bi-Fold Doors Make a Great Bookshel
+Recycled Bi-fold Doors Make a Great Bookshelf

-It took me weeks to finish this because I worked on it here and there, and painted many coats of primer and paint by hand.
+It took me weeks to finish this because I worked on it here and there and painted many coats of primer and paint by hand.
 I’m so glad it’s done!

 gail